apakhbari/CheatSheets/Monitoring/Zabbix/zabbix_course.md

 m3,7,11,15,19,23,27,31,35,...  something abbreviated like m/4
 h12-18s30 what is going to be minutes? say some times its executes
+- create two other icmp and then trigger it

 in zabbix mysql DB: